Exyzt/DSA4212-Transformer-Project/Report/DSA4212_Assignment.typ

   patterns in the data.

-- *Hyperparameter Optimization*: Systematically explore the hyperparameter space, particularly the context window length $L$, to identify configurations that yield optimal performance.
+- *Hyperparameter Optimization*: Systematically explore the hyperparameter space, particularly the sequence length $L$, to identify configurations that yield optimal performance.
 This involves understanding the trade-off between model capacity, computational cost, and generalization ability.